angel89/PytorchStuff/README.md

-# TensorFlowStuff
+# Pytoooorch
-To practice with TensorFlow
+To practice with pytorch (tensorflow out)

 IDEAS
 Videogame success